isc-projects/bind9/README.md

   timestamp as the suffix when rolling to a new file.
 * `named-checkconf -l` lists zones found in `named.conf`.
 * Added support for the EDNS Padding and Keepalive options.
+* 'new-zones-directory' option sets the location where the configuration data for zones added by rndc addzone is stored
+* `named-checkconf -l` lists the zones found in `named.conf`.

 ### <a name="build"/> Building BIND